 Updateable software is a great addition and W-Link for additional communication and search performance.
 Overall there’s not a lot to stand out, but a clear and robust device keeping up with the march toward better and safer gear.

-How to Choose an Avalanche Beacon
+How to Choose the Best Avalanche Beacon

-Choosing a great avalanche beacon is only one step in staying safe while enjoying backcountry snow sports.
+Choosing a great avalanche transceiver is only one step in staying safe while enjoying backcountry snow sports.
 Be sure to take appropriate education courses and safety courses on avalanche awareness before spending time in avalanche terrain.

 Digital vs Analog Transceivers